Toddler Keeps Getting Out Of Bed? 17 Top Tricks You Must Try

 Offer lots of love and support, be patient and reassuring then settle them back into bed.

-But try your best to not let your toddler join you in your bed as this will create an association that will be very hard to break!
+But try your best to not let your toddler join you in your bed as this will create an unhealthy sleep association that will be very hard to break!

 5. They Are Feeling Unwell